 Sensing a good opportunity, Matthew sold his Intel shares and along with family money, invested USD150,000 in the struggling MiTAC.
 He became its largest investor, assumed the role of Chairman and oversaw management and financial planning.
 Matthew came with a lot of skills and experience.
 He had cutting edge technical knowledge and hands-on experience and relationships from his days at Intel.
 He also had an international background and outlook and, through family connections, a good relationship with Taiwan government officials.
 The MiTAC founders specialized in senior roles.
 Hou Qing-Xiong was responsible for business development, human resources and training.
 Lee Chen-Ying, was in charge of marketing and sales.

-Taiwan's Pioneering Tech Company MiTAC is likely the very first computer company in Taiwan – or at least one of the few that survived and is still around to claim bragging rights to being the first.
+Taiwan's pioneering tech company MiTAC is likely the very first computer company in Taiwan – or at least one of the few that survived and is still around to claim bragging rights to being the first.

 Like other startups, MiTAC did many things in its early days.
 It developed chips for various products such as washing machines, air conditioners and chemical factories.
 The company collaborated with Taiwan’s highway department to automate traffic systems and build highway display boards.
 It also made electronic systems for Taiwan’s growing agricultural industry.
 This included automating pig auctions and grain inventory.
 MiTAC computerized local consumer goods giant Uni-President’s payroll process and invented the world’s first Chinese computer interface, which was used by Taiwan’s tax, police and other government departments.

-MiTAC continued to expand in the 1970s and 1980s before settling into three main business line more-or-less organized into three companies.
+MiTAC continued to expand in the 1970s and 1980s before settling into three main business lines more-or-less organized into three companies.
 Systems Integration remained under MiTAC, computer manufacturing under MiTAC International and technology distribution under Synnex.

 Overcoming hardship The group didn't always have a smooth path.
 As Taiwan’s tech industry grew it lost several early managers and employees to a talent shortage which occurred in the early 1980s.
 Foreign technology companies poached some of MiTAC’s best employees.
 It was a great loss for the company at that time.

 One way to overcome the talent shortage was to recruit outside managers, which the group started to do in the mid-1980s.
 But things didn’t work out as they expected.
 According to the book, 大顯神通—台灣電腦業開路先鋒的故事 (MiTAC Inc--The Story Of A Pioneer in Taiwan's Computer Industry), the new managers had little understanding of both the group’s culture and the personal computer market in Taiwan.
-They were also not ready to be the hands-on, roll-up-their-sleeves guys to get things done like Matthew Miao and the older managers.
-The incident led Matthew Miao to place more emphasis on keeping and promoting from within rather than recruiting from outside.
+They were also not ready to be the hands-on, roll-up-their-sleeves guys to get things done like Matthew Miau and the older managers.
+The incident led Matthew Miau to place more emphasis on keeping and promoting from within rather than recruiting from outside.

-Stucture The Synnex group has a large number of corporate entities.
+Structure The Synnex group has a large number of corporate entities.
 We counted over 400 companies, subsidiaries and associates in MiTAC-Synnex related firms.